mwender/whmcs-client-search/README.md

 ## About This Extension

 [WHMCS](https://www.whmcs.com/) is a web hosting automation software used by web hosts for client billing, hosting automation, and support ticketing.
 This extension greatly simplifies the day-to-day tasks of working with clients in your WHMCS.

-## Changelog

-__1.0.0__

-Initial release with:

-- Client Sync for creating a local clients.json.
-- Client Search with "fuzzy" searching across name, company, and email fields.
-- Quicklinks to Client Profiles and Billable Items.